ludwig-ai/ludwig-docs/docs/user_guide/how_ludwig_works.md

 # Distributed training, data processing, and hyperparameter search with Ray

-**Ludwig on Ray** enables users can scale their training process from running on their local laptop, to running in the cloud on a GPU instance, to scaling across hundreds of machines in parallel, all without changing a single line of code.
+**Ludwig on Ray** enables users to scale their training process from running on their local laptop, to running in the cloud on a GPU instance, to scaling across hundreds of machines in parallel, all without changing a single line of code.

 ![img](../images/ludwig_on_ray.png)